openresty/lua-nginx-module/README.markdown

 The ability to require these packages was introduced in the `v0.2.1rc19` release.

+Network I/O operations in user code should only be done through our Nginx APIs defined below, otherwise Nginx event loop may be blocked and performance may drop off dramatically.
+Small disk file operations can be done via Lua's standard `io` and `file` libraries but should be eliminated wherever possible because these also block the Nginx process.
+Delegating all network and disk I/O operations to Nginx subrequests (via the [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.catpure) method and its friends) are strongly recommended.

 ngx.arg
 -------
 **syntax:** *val = ngx.arg[index]*

 **context:** *set_by_lua**

 Index the input arguments to the [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua) and [set_by_lua_file](http://wiki.nginx.org/HttpLuaModule#set_by_lua_file) directives: